mangora/cassandra-session-store/README.md

 context configuration
 ======================

-Add store configuration to PersistentManager as follows:
+Add store configuration to PersistentManager (see Tomcat docs about it http://tomcat.apache.org/tomcat-7.0-doc/config/manager.html) as follows:

 ```
 <Context>